ruben-hutter/TraceGuard/presentation/notes/thesis_presentation_notes.md

 ---

+## Slide 0: Title Slide
+Good morning, everyone.
+I'm Ruben Hutter, and I'm excited to present my Bachelor's thesis work to you today.
+I'd like to thank my supervisor, Prof. Dr. Christopher Scherb, and my examiner, Dr. Marco Vogt, for their support and guidance throughout this research.
+Today's presentation is structured as follows...

 ## Slide 2: Where Do Software Vulnerabilities Actually Hide?
 - Start with security fundamentals: "Where do we actually find bugs?"
 - Point to diagram: Data flow from external sources inward